roualdes/MATH131/week-04.md

 ### delimited files

 We next look at the ways in which most small to medium sized datasets are organized.
-Any larger datasets should use a database and databases are beyond this course.
+Large datasets should use a database and databases are beyond this course.
 Consider the following table of data.

 | type | size | color |